 If you have noticed a burning smell from your ducts or other parts of your HVAC system, you may have an issue.
 So, what should you do about it, and why is it happening?

-So, Why Does My Heater Smell Like Burning When I Turn It On?
+My Heat Smells Like Burning When I Turn It On, What Do I Do?

 Smelling something burning in your house is never a good thing to smell.
 So, what does it mean if your furnace and heating make your house smell like something bad is happening?